learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 ## Moving On

-When you're done with this lab type `learn test` at the terminal.
-Make sure you pass the tests.
-Once they pass, type `learn submit` and you'll be ready to move on!
+When you're done with this lab type `rspec` to confirm you've passed all the tests.

 ## Conclusion